Apostles’ Creed

 I believe in the Holy Spirit,

-the holy catholic* church,
+His holy church,

 the communion of saints,